 In addition, new criminal penalties will be introduced ror the use, possession, acquisition, manufacture, development, sale, possession for sale, offer for sale or otherwise making available of ESS software:

-The Government of Canada states that it supports initiatives that encourage the exercise of direct taxation powers by Aboriginal governments and notes that it has entered into 34 sales tax arrangements under which Indian Act bands and self-governing Aboriginal groups levy a sales tax within their reserves or their settlement lands.
-In addition, 14 arrangements respecting personal income taxes are in effect with self-governing Aboriginal groups under which they impose a personal income tax on all residents within their settlement lands.
-The Government reiterates its willingness to discuss and put into effect direct taxation arrangements with interested Aboriginal governments.
-The Government of Canada also supports direct taxation arrangements between interested provinces or territories and Aboriginal governments and has enacted legislation to facilitate such arrangements.
+The Government of Canada states that it supports initiatives that encourage the exercise of direct taxation powers by Indigenous governments and notes that it has entered into 34 sales tax arrangements under which Indian Act bands and self-governing Indigenous groups levy a sales tax within their reserves or their settlement lands.
+In addition, 14 arrangements respecting personal income taxes are in effect with self-governing Indigenous groups under which they impose a personal income tax on all residents within their settlement lands.
+The Government reiterates its willingness to discuss and put into effect direct taxation arrangements with interested Indigenous governments.
+The Government of Canada also supports direct taxation arrangements between interested provinces or territories and Indigenous governments and has enacted legislation to facilitate such arrangements.

 Tags: Article; Tax; William (Bill) H. Cooper